TECHCRUNCH + CRUNCHBASE

 MY ROLE

-Initially, I served as the visual design consultant and UX logic sounding board to Jim Sabia, the first designer of the Webby award-winning TechCrunch mobile app.
+Initially, I served as the visual design consultant and UX logic sounding board to Jim Sabia, the first Webby award-winning TechCrunch mobile app designer.
 I continued the work after Jim departed to work on Smartfood, a precursor to Project Baseball, a concept we had pitched to Aol Mobile’s senior staff.
-I was to solve the design problems that come with a raised profile, expansion of international events, the further integration of CrunchBase and the addition of new features.
+I was to solve the design problems that come with a raised profile, expansion of international events, further integration of CrunchBase, and addition of new features.

 • my role: Product, UX-UI, Design, Iconography, and Illustration